awsdocs/aws-cdk-guide/doc_source/constructs.md

 Use the `addWarning()` method to emit a message when you you synthesis a stack; use the `addError()` method to not only emit a message when you you synthesis a stack, but to also block the deployment of a stack\.

-The following example blocks the deployment of `myStack` if it is not in `us-west-2`:
+The following example issues a warning that `myStack` might not be deployed to `us-west-2` \(the `region` property might be a symbolic value until deployment\):

 ```
 if (myStack.region !== 'us-west-2') {
-    myStack.node.addError('myStack is not in us-west-2');
+    myStack.node.addWarning('myStack might not be in us-west-2');
 }
 ```